dsi-clinic/chicago-str-housing/README.md

     - Present visualizations that highlight key results.
     - Provide evidence-based insights for anticipating and addressing housing challenges.

-## First Week
-- Download and map the Affordable Housing Developments, House Share Prohibited, Foreclosed Rental Properties, and ZORI datasets
-- Download tract-level population and socioeconomic indicators for Cook County
-- Develop a strategy to aggregate the tract-level data to the community area level and merge it with the City of Chicago data
-- Complete the quick start below, making sure that you can find the file `sample_output.csv`.

 ## Data
 - [Chicago’s Affordable Rental Housing Developments](https://data.cityofchicago.org/Community-Economic-Development/Affordable-Rental-Housing-Developments/s6ha-ppgi/about_data): Thousands of affordable units that are supported by City of Chicago programs to maintain affordability in local neighborhoods.
 Includes location data, management companies, and number of units
 - [House Share Prohibited Buildings List](https://data.cityofchicago.org/Buildings/House-Share-Prohibited-Buildings-List/7bzs-jsyj/about_data): A list of buildings excluded from short-term rental activity under the Shared Housing Ordinance.
 Includes location data, number of units, and dates.